linsaneinthemembrane/optimization-package/README.md

 # Linear Programming Optimization Tool

 An interactive web application for solving linear programming problems using the Simplex method.
 Built with Streamlit and Python, this tool provides a user-friendly interface for defining and solving optimization problems.
+Originally, this project started with trying to create my own optimization problem-solving algorithm but pivoted to focus on building a user interface for existing solvers.
+This pivot allowed for a deeper exploration of front-end development and application architecture.

 ## Features